 - In Naruto, part of Gaara's backstory revolves around Gaara being told by his uncle that he was hated by his mother, that the same uncle only pretended to love him, and that he will never be loved by anyone for as long as he lives, all because of the One-Tailed Beast inside him.
 Turns out they're all complete lies arranged by Gaara's father (who was the one that Yashamaru really hated and, as being the the loving uncle he was, actually objected to it but was forced to go along) to see if Gaara could control the beast while "psychologically cornered."
 Of course, Gaara failed miserably.
 The kid was six, had a shitty childhood, and all this really did was make Gaara into a near pathological serial killer until Naruto got to him.
 Gaara wouldn't know of any of this until the Fourth Great Shinobi World War, when his father was revived via Edo Tensei by Kabuto and admitted the truth during the end of their fight.

-- In Carl Barks story "Some Heir Over the Rainbow", Scrooge McDuck wanted to test his potential heirs (Donald Duck, Gladstone Gander and Huey, Dewey and Louie) without them knowing they were being tested so he picked up three pots, placed one thousand dollars within each of them and placed them at strategic places where his relatives would find it.
+- In "Some Heir Over the Rainbow", Scrooge McDuck wanted to test his potential heirs (Donald Duck, Gladstone Gander and Huey, Dewey and Louie) without them knowing they were being tested.
+He picked up three pots, placed one thousand dollars within each of them and placed them at strategic places where his relatives would find it.
 Scrooge planned to choose his heir based on how they'd use the money.
 He chose Huey, Dewey and Louie.

 - At an earlier story, Scrooge gave Donald and Gladstone one business venture each while planning to see which one was best suited to take over Scrooge's business empire.
 As a stroke of luck helped Gladstone and ruined Donald, Scrooge couldn't make an evaluation.

-- In the My Little Pony: Friendship is Magic Fan Fic Eternal, Twilight treats the wedding preperations for two of her friends as one, hoping to prove to Princess Celestia that she's perfect.
+- In the My Little Pony: Friendship Is Magic Fan Fic Eternal, Twilight treats the wedding preparations for two of her friends as one, hoping to prove to Princess Celestia that she's perfect.
 Celestia is horrified when she realizes that's how her Faithful Student's treating it... but doesn't have the heart to correct her, instead offering the praise she hoped for.

-- Disney's Twenty Thousand Leagues Under the Sea.
-Nemo tells Professor Aronnax that he can stay on the Nautilus, but Ned Land and Conseil will be left topside when the ship submerges, leaving them floating on the ocean.
+- Disney's 20,000 Leagues Under the Sea: Nemo tells Professor Aronnax that he can stay on the Nautilus, but Ned Land and Conseil will be left topside when the ship submerges, leaving them floating on the ocean.
 Professor Aronnax decides to remain with his friends.
 Nemo has the Nautilus partially submerged, but then surfaces again and tells his second in command "I found out what I wanted to know.".
 Later he talks with Professor Aronnax.